crs4/deep_framework/docs/develop_a_detector/how_to_develop_a_detector.md

 ## How to develop a detector

 An algorithm of object detection can be developed with following operations:
-1. Create a folder inside the path ../deep_framework/detector/object_extractors.
+1. Create a folder inside the path (detector/object_extractors).
 2. Create the class that implements the detector and tracker in separate files.
-3. Create the executor.py file, according to the Creating executor instructions.
+3. Create the executor.py file.
-4. Create the configuration file 'configuration.ini' according to the instructions in Create configuration file.
+4. Create the configuration file 'configuration.ini'.
-5 .Create the Dockerfiles according to the instructions in Creating Dockerfiles.
+5 .Create the Dockerfiles according.
-6. Execute the test creation and execution procedure in the paragraph Creating and executing tests.
+6. Execute the test creation and execution procedure.

 These operation will be described in following sections.